jmunox/energysaver/README.md

 energysaver
 ===========

-Project belonging to my final Thesis for my master studies of Human Technology Interaction.
+Project belonging to my final Thesis for my master studies of Human Technology Interaction at the Eindhoven University of Technology

 Brief Overview: